mgoulish/mercury/README.md

      This should build the C Proactor-based client that we will be using.
 You should see a new executable file called c_proactor_client .

-  4. Now ./r should start mercury.
+  4. Now go to the mercury/mercury directory.
+In there, ./r should start the interactive mercury program.
 You should see a little mercury prompt. ( Similar to the astrological symbol for Venus, except with a hat on it. )  Like this:  ☿